 102 - 5-Minute English: Toddlers

-The Bonus lesson for Toddlers can be found as a sample in 5-Minute English Course (Part 2).
-Be sure to complete the full lesson and the challenge at the end!
+The Bonus lesson for Toddlers can be found as a sample below!

 Audiofile: 102 - 5-Minute English - Toddlers.mp3